s2031215/ESP8266-WiFi-Stream-GIF/README.md

 # ESP8266-WiFi-Stream-GIF
-This project is Stream the large number image data to ESP8266 and display it like a GIF.
+This project is Stream the large number image data to ESP8266 and display it like a GIF.<br>
-Stream Server I use JAVA to create the Socket to stream the image data.
+Stream Server I use JAVA to create the Socket to stream the image data.<br>

-#What you need
+#What you need<br>
-Hardware:
+Hardware:<br>
-*A board containg an ESP8266 chip
+*A board containg an ESP8266 chip<br>
-*SSD1306 based 128x64 pixel OLED display
+*SSD1306 based 128x64 pixel OLED display<br>

 **SSD1306:(For Wemos D1 ESP8266)**